The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 REMEDY: Find another card issuer or always pay your bill in full by the due date.

-Issuers which use this method of calculating interest charge two months worth of interest for the first month you failed to pay off your total balance in full.
 This issue arises only when you switch from paying in full to carrying a balance from month to month.

 REMEDY: Switch issuers or always pay your balance in full.